Belgium boss Martinez signs extension through to 2022 World Cup in Qatar | Goal.com

 Big things are expected of a side that boasts some incredible talents in the likes of Kevin De Bruyne, Eden Hazard, Romelu Lukaku and Thibaut Courtois.

-Indeed, many of the country's top talents will be in their peak years when the next tournament rolls around, with only Dries Mertens and Thomas Vermaelen approaching their mid-30s ahead of next year's Euros.
+Indeed, many of the country's best players will be in their peak years when the next tournament rolls around, with only Dries Mertens and Thomas Vermaelen approaching their mid-30s ahead of next year's Euros.

 “Okay, let's see what coach we will get,” Hazard said.
 “Suspense, suspense, suspense... no way... it can't be him.
 Oh...
 Roberto.
 The coach has signed!
 That's great.
 The coach has signed!
 Ole!
 Ole!